Second Grade is a year of building and strengthening abilities.

 2B Emily Kunik

-Graduated from Gannon University with a Bachelor of Science degree in Elementary Education and Special Education.
-I am currently working towards my Master's in Reading at Gannon University.
-I have been working here at St. Jude School for five years, but altogether I have worked in the educational field for over nine years.
+Graduated from Gannon University with a Bachelor of Science degree in Elementary Education and Special Education and a Master's Degree in Education with a concentration as a Reading Specialist from Gannon University.
+I have been working here at St. Jude School for six years, but altogether I have worked in the educational field for over ten years.
 In addition, I teach second grade Religious Education here at St. Jude.
 "The best thing about teaching is watching the children grow and become successful as they use what they have learned from my class.
 Knowing they will continue to use these skills in the years to come is rewarding."